Efficient Gaussian Process Classification-based Physical-Layer Authentication with Configurable Fingerprints for 6G-Enabled IoT: Performance Evaluation and Simulation Results

 \subsection{Simulation Parameters}

-Fingerprint samples are generated through MATLAB platform, and the performance of PLA models is verified through PyCharm.
-The baseline algorithms include MES \cite{sebastiani2000maximum} and BALD \cite{houlsby2011bayesian}.

-The positions of Alice, Eve, Bob, and IRS are illustrated in Fig. \ref{fig3}.
-Alice, Eve, and Bob are equipped with Uniform linear arrays, and the number of arrays of Alice/Eve and Bob are $N_T=2$ and $N_R=4$, respectively.
-IRS is a uniform rectangular array composed of $N=N_y N_z=8*32$ reflective elements, and the distance between each reflective element is half wavelength. $\bm{H}$ and $\bm{G}$ are modeled as Rician Channel as
+Configurable fingerprint samples are generated using MATLAB platform.
+The three-dimensional space positions of involved nodes are depicted in Fig. \ref{fig3}.
+Alice, Eve, and Bob are equipped with Uniform Linear Arrays (ULAs), with Alice/Eve having $N_T=2$ arrays and Bob having $N_R=4$ arrays.
+The RIS consists of a Uniform Rectangular Array (URA) composed of $N=N_y N_z=8*32$ reflective elements, with each element spaced half a wavelength apart.
+The channels $\bm{Q}^{(R,B)}$ and $\bm{Q}^{(A,R)}$ are modeled as Rician channels, given by